 The accompanying proxy is being solicited on behalf of the Board of Directors of the Company.
 The expense of preparing, printing, and mailing the proxy and the material used in the solicitation thereof will be borne by the Company.
-In addition to the use of the mails, proxies may be solicited by directors, officers, and employees of the Company by personal interview, telephone or telefax.
+The Company anticipates that its costs and expenses related to the solicitation of proxies pursuant to this proxy statement will be approximately \$25,000 more than what the Company would normally spend for the solicitation of proxies in connection with an annual meeting.
+In addition to the use of the mails, proxies may be solicited by directors and officers of the Company by personal interview, telephone or telefax.
 Arrangements may also be made with brokerage houses and other custodians, nominees and fiduciaries for the forwarding of solicitation materials to the beneficial owners of stock held of record by such persons, and the Company may reimburse them for reasonable out-of-pocket expenses of such solicitation.
 A COPY OF THE COMPANY'S ANNUAL REPORT ON FORM 10-K EXCLUDING EXHIBITS, DATED SEPTEMBER 25, 2003, IS BEING FURNISHED TO SHAREHOLDERS WITH THIS PROXY STATEMENT.
 COPIES OF SUCH EXHIBITS WILL BE FURNISHED UPON WRITTEN REQUEST AND UPON REIMBURSEMENT OF THE COMPANY'S REASONABLE EXPENSES FOR FURNISHING SUCH EXHIBITS.
 REQUESTS SHOULD BE ADDRESSED TO PIZZA INN, INC., 3551 PLANO PARKWAY, THE COLONY, TEXAS 75056, ATTENTION: CORPORATE SECRETARY.

 This Proxy, when properly executed, will be voted by the Proxies in the manner designated below.
-If this Proxy is returned signed but without a clear voting designation, the Proxies will vote FOR Item 1.
+If this Proxy is returned signed but without a clear voting designation, the Proxies will vote FOR Item 1 and AGAINST Items 2 and 3.
 Please mark Your votes as indicated in this example.
+[X]

-[X] THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR ITEM 1.
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR ITEM 1.
+Item 1.
 ELECTION OF CLASS II DIRECTORS.
-Item 1.
-Nominees: Steven J. Pully, F. Jay Taylor, Steve A. Ungerman WITHHELD FOR FOR ALL WITHHELD FOR: (Write that nominee's name in the space provided below). [] [ ] If you plan to attend the Annual Meeting, please mark the WILL ATTEND block.
-WILL ATTEND [] , 2003 Date: Signature Signature if held jointly NOTE: Please sign as name appears hereon.
+Nominees: Steven J. Pully, F. Jay Taylor, Steve A. Ungerman WITHHELD FOR FOR ALL WITHHELD FOR: (Write that nominee's name in the space provided below). [] [] THE BOARD OF DIRECTORS RECOMMENDS A VOTE AGAINST ITEMS 2 AND 3 IF THEY ARE PRESENTED AT THE ANNUAL MEETING Against Abstain For Item 2.
+REPEAL OF BYLAW AMENDMENTS [] [] [] Item 3.
+REIMBURSEMENT OF NEWCASTLE PROXY SOLICITATION EXPENSES [] [] If you plan to attend the Annual [] Meeting, please mark the WILL ATTEND block.
+WILL ATTEND []

+Date: , Signature Signature if held jointly NOTE: Please sign as name appears hereon.
 Joint owners should each sign.
 When signing as attorney, executor, administrator, trustee, or guardian, please give full title as such.

+FOLD AND DETACH HERE

+PROXY

-FOLD AND DETACH HERE PROXY THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS OF (1) PIZZA INN, INC.
+(1) THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS OF PIZZA INN, INC.